MX Record Checker

 - Mail host count and host names

-- Duplicate or unusual MX values
+- Duplicate or unusual MX record values

 - Plain-English next steps for missing mail routing